-Make it easier for your customers to remember you by six digits 13 numbers
+Make it easier for your customers to remember you by six digits 13 phone numbers in Australia !

 If you are looking for the cheap and affordable 13 numbers Australia wide, then you have come to the right place.
 At vTelecom, we have many available 13 phone numbers so you can select one that best suits your business, perhaps even incorporating a phone word for easy recognition.
 These numbers have only 6 digits which make them easy to remember.
 Similar to 1300 numbers, callers are charged only at the rates of local calls when they call this number from anywhere in Australia.